 Most microbiologists and infectious disease physicians prefer the name coccidioidomycosis because the word describes the disease as a specific fungal disease, and this term may replace valley fever in the future.
 This disease has several commonly used names (valley fever, San Joaquin Valley fever, California valley fever, acute valley fever, and desert fever).
 Other names get confused with valley fever (for example, rift or African valley fever, which is caused by a virus).

 Coccidioidomycosis was first noted in the 1890s in Argentina; tissue biopsies of people with the disease showed pathogens that resembled coccidia (protozoa).
 During 1896-1900, investigators learned the disease was caused by a fungus, not protozoa, so the term "mycosis" was eventually added to "coccidia."
-The disease is often noted to occur in outbreaks, usually when soil is disturbed and dust arises, and when groups of people visit an endemic region (such as San Joaquin Valley or Bakersfield, California, and Tucson, Arizona, or parts of southern New Mexico or west Texas) during late summer and early fall.
-The disease is not transmitted person to person; it is acquired from the environment via contaminated soil and dust.
-About 100,000 cases are diagnosed each year in the U.S.
+The disease is often noted to occur in outbreaks, usually when soil is disturbed and dust arises, and when groups of people visit an endemic region (such as San Joaquin Valley or Bakersfield [in Kern County], Calif., and Tucson, Ariz., or parts of southern New Mexico or west Texas) during late summer and early fall.
+The disease is not transmitted from person to person; it is acquired from the environment via contaminated soil and dust.
+About 150,000 individuals are estimated to become infected each year in the U.S.

 Find out what women really need.